gcentral/Website/content/VIPM/illuminatedg_lib_controlarray/index.md

 title: "ControlArray"
 externalUrl: https://www.vipm.io/package/illuminatedg_lib_controlarray
 date: 2021-10-13
-summary: "Enables providing array-like UIs with arbitrary, homogeneous controls."
+summary: "Library to simulate an array with a handful of controls, useful for simulating arrays with XControls."
 showSummary: true
 showAuthor: false
 showEdit: false